A brief description of each area is described below. Use

 Fear

-to cause fear in children.
-Examples would include any
+fear in children.
+Examples would include any scenes which could

-scenes which could cause fear in the viewer, such as gory
+cause fear in the viewer, such as gory scenes, exaggerated scenes

-scenes, exaggerated scenes of pain and suffering, and
+of pain and suffering, and other scary scenes.

 Illegal/Harmful

-is illegal, harmful, or dangerous if imitated by children?
+illegal, harmful, or dangerous if imitated by children?
+A scene

 Language